-Keep reading to learn what to do after a fender bender or other more minor car accident to keep yourself and your passengers safe, and to prepare for the legal aspects you’ll need to deal with later.
+Keep reading to learn what to do after a fender bender or other minor car accident to keep yourself and your passengers safe and to prepare for the legal aspects you’ll need to deal with later.

-Here are some tips that we’ve put together for our San Diego Personal Injury Lawyers.
+Here are some tips we’ve put together for our San Diego Personal Injury Lawyers.

-The first and the most important thing you need to do after any kind of car accident is to remain calm.
+The first and the most important thing you need to do after any car accident is to remain calm.

-If you have kids or other family members or friends in the car with you, they might be upset or even injured.
-If you’re in the middle of a busy road, you might start worrying that other cars will hit you.
-If your car is damaged, there could be smoke or debris blocking your view of the area around you.
+If you have kids, other family members, or friends in the car, they might be upset or even injured.
+If you’re in the middle of a busy road, you might worry that other cars will hit you.
+If your car is damaged, smoke or debris could be blocking your view of the area around you.

 But before you let that fear, confusion, and panic set in, take a deep breath.
-Whether you think you are at fault or not, remind yourself that accidents happen.
+Whether you are at fault or not, remember that accidents happen.